rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 language and compiler features people use.
 Or maybe you, gentle reader, have a better idea to share with us.

-Having said that, here are the concrete survey results, editted slightly for presentation here.
+Having said that, here are the concrete survey results, edited slightly for presentation here.

 ## Concrete Initiatives